LeFelps/ernst-challenges-web/docs/Authentication.md

 ## Login
 Screen prototype

 ![image](https://user-images.githubusercontent.com/34667580/170843837-c67f5749-fc86-4cc8-be22-63d61c62673d.png)

 The login screen must authenticate the user’s credentials and keep him logged in.

-Initially it is not necessary to create and manage an encrypted token, as it will not pose a security problem in the **academic project** stage.
+Initially it is not necessary to create and manage an encrypted token, as it will not pose a security problem in the **academic project** stage. (try **Super tokens**)

 Page redirection between login and register must be made from the link under the form.